16 Amazing Benefits Of Raspberries For Skin, Hair, And Health

 As per an American study, red raspberries have a minor role to play in treating cancers of the stomach and colon (5).
 They were also found to inhibit the growth of cervical cancer cells (6).

-Another American study had supported the chemopreventivei XAny drug that helps prevent the growth of cancerous cells and keeps the disease from recurring. properties of black raspberries, especially in the case of oral cancer (7).
+Another American study had supported the chemopreventivei Any drug that helps prevent the growth of cancerous cells and keeps the disease from recurring. properties of black raspberries, especially in the case of oral cancer (7).
 These anti-carcinogenic properties of raspberries can largely be attributed to the presence of anthocyanins.
 These anthocyanins are naturally occurring compounds that offer the colored pigment to fruits and vegetables.
 They inhibit cell transformation, suppress inflammation, and induce normal functioning in cancer cells (8).

 In fact, raspberries have 40% more antioxidant content than blueberries and strawberries (fruits considered among the best for cancer prevention) (9).
 Studies have also shown that raspberry extract may prevent the migration of tumor into the lymph system.
+However, when it comes to blueberry benefits, they are still highly valued for their potent antioxidant qualities and their ability to promote overall health.

 2. Maintain Cardiovascular Health